Although it’s rare, you can be diagnosed with cancer while you’re pregnant. It’s also possible to get pregnant while you’re being treated for cancer.

 In general, cancer during pregnancy is an uncommon occurrence.
 Statistics show that about 1 in every 1,000 pregnant women are diagnosed with some form of cancer.
 However, experts expect the number of pregnant women with cancer to increase because more women are waiting until they’re older to have children.
 Risk of developing most cancers increases as you age.

 Breast cancer is one of the most common type of cancer that affects women during pregnancy.
-About 1 in every 3,000 pregnant women will get this diagnosis.
+About

 Some common cancers that are diagnosed during pregnancy include: